ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 <iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/Twm3crRgHVg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Using the collections prefabs
-In addition to the above we have a feature called collections.
-This allow developers to create a collection of NFTs for their game using our [marketplace](https://marketplace.chainsafe.io/collections).
+There is also a Collections feature for the [Chainsafe Marketplace](https://marketplace.chainsafe.io/collections).
+This allows the creation of an NFT collection page that can be dedicated to a specific game.

 ![](v2Assets/v2Collections.png)

-Once you've created a collection you'll notice that you can assign or remove NFTs from this collection.
-You can assign as many NFTs as you'd like to a collection and then use that in game.
-Pretty cool hey!
+Once you've created a collection, you will be able to assign or remove NFTs from this collection as long as you are the collection owner/admin.
+You can assign as many NFTs as you'd like to a collection and then use that in-game.

 ![](v2Assets/v2CollectionNfts.png)

-Go ahead and find your collection ID along with the prefabs found in prefabs -> minter -> webgl/web3wallet folders.
-These prefabs will allow you to only show the NFTs that belong to the collection given.
-Don't forget to add this ID to the collections prefab values in the inspector.
+You can find your collection ID along with the prefabs found in prefabs -> minter -> webgl/web3wallet folders.
+You can configure the parameters of the prefabs to ensure only approved NFTs are visible in the collection.
+Don't forget to add this ID to the Collections Id field in the inspector.

 ![](v2Assets/v2CollectionIdAdd.png)

-Being able to set the collection ID means you can use the prefabs to allow exclusive buying & selling of only your NFTs via our marketplace in game.
-Pretty cool hey!
-The prefab currently only has space for 3 objects per collection but you can just increase the amount of objects easily to any size you'd like.
+Being able to set the Collection Id means you can use the prefab to parameterize exclusive buying & selling of only your NFTs via our marketplace in-game.
+The prefab currently only has space for 3 objects per collection, but you can increase the amount of objects to any size you'd like.